easysoftware/developer-portal-devs/docs/Backend_tutorials/features/graphql.md

 Inputs are subset of types.
 They are used for defining arguments of the type.
 We are using `argument` method for defining arguments of the type.
 In Easy we are using `Types::BaseInput` for all our inputs.
 This class is defined in `app/api/easy_graphql/types/base_input.rb`.
 Input represents a hash of *entity* attributes, primarily for `Mutations`.

-Please inputs into `app/api/easy_graphql/types/inputs` directory.
+Place inputs into `app/api/easy_graphql/types/inputs` directory.
 Name convention of input is `model_name_attributes.rb`.

 > [!WARNING]
 > `_attrubtes` suffix is used to distinguish input from type.